Artalus/daizybot/README.md

 # Daizy Bot
-Daizy is a bot for [VK](https://vk.com) written in Python, that will monitor selected Twitter accounts.
+Daizy is a bot for [VK](https://vk.com) written in Python, that will monitor selected Twitter accounts and send new twits to conversations she is activated in.

 ## Usage
 Fill `me.json` file with your community access token and community name.
 You can also provide your user id (not the one you see on your page URL -- numeric one you can get through VK api) and launch the bot: